Product Management

 • a simple and kind message,

-• an option to switch back to the old site afterward.
+• an option to test or ignore the update

 Use modals when: